Igor Lichnovsky

-Igor Lichnovsky Osorio (born 7 March 1994) is a Chilean professional footballer who plays for Liga MX club Tigres UANL and the Chile national team as a central defender.
+Igor Lichnovsky Osorio (born 7 March 1994) is a Chilean professional footballer who plays as a central defender for Liga MX club América and the Chile national team.

 Club career

-Universidad
+Universidad de Chile

 Born in Peñaflor near Santiago to an Austrian father of German and Slovak descent, Lichnovsky joined Club Universidad de Chile at the age of 8.
-On 20 November 2011 he first appeared in the Campeonato Nacional, playing the full 90 minutes in a 0–0 home draw against Club Deportivo Universidad Católica for the Clausura in which he was also voted as Player of the match.
+On 20 November 2011 he first appeared in the Primera División, playing the full 90 minutes in a 0–0 home draw against Club Deportivo Universidad Católica for the Clausura in which he was also voted as Player of the match.

 Lichnovsky scored his first goal as a professional on 29 April 2012, contributing to a 5–0 derby home win over Colo-Colo.

 Porto

 Lichnovsky's good performances for both Universidad and the Chilean national youth teams attracted interest from English club Chelsea.
 However, nothing came of it, and in late June 2014 he signed a four-year contract with FC Porto from Portugal, being initially assigned to the B team.

 Lichnovsky played his first competitive match on 17 October 2015, in a 2–0 win at Varzim S.C. in the third round of the Taça de Portugal.
 On 22 January of the following year he was loaned to Sporting de Gijón until June, making his La Liga debut on 17 February by featuring the entire 1–3 home loss against FC Barcelona.

-Lichnovsky returned to Spain on 2 August 2016, joining Segunda División team Real Valladolid on another loan, and scored his first goal in the country on 3 September when he opened a 2–1 home victory over Girona FC in the third minute.
+On 2 August 2016, Lichnovsky returned to Spain, joining Segunda División team Real Valladolid on another loan.
+He scored his only goal in the country on 3 September when he opened a 2–1 home victory over Girona FC in the third minute.

 Mexico

 On 21 June 2017, Lichnovsky moved to the third continent of his career by joining Club Necaxa.
 He made his Liga MX debut on 24 July in a 2–0 win at C.D.
 Veracruz, and was ever-present over the season for the team from Aguascalientes City.

 Lichnovsky transferred to Cruz Azul of the same league in May 2018.
-He scored his first goal in Mexican football the following 31 March, to secure a 2–2 draw away to CF Monterrey.
+He scored his first goal in Mexican football the following 31 March, to secure a 2–2 draw away to C.F.
+Monterrey.

-Al Shabab
+Later career

 On 10 October 2020, Lichnovsky signed with Al Shabab FC of the Saudi Professional League.